oliwright1994/Boomtown/README.md

 ## Server

-For this project we used Apollo, Express and Graphql to initiate an Apollo app that would allow us to query a databse using GraphQL
+For this project we used Apollo, Express and Graphql to initiate an Apollo app that would allow us to query a databse using GraphQL.
+The aim of Boomtown is to create an app that allows sharing of items between users.

 ### Technologies used: